Climate change policy of the George W. Bush administration: Energy Policy Act of 2005

+The Energy Independence and Security Act of 2007 was signed by President Bush on December 19, 2007.
+The Energy Independence and Security Act sought to increase fuel economy vehicles, incentivise car manufacturers to build more electric vehicles, increase the total amount of biofuels in gasoline, and set standards for energy efficiency.

 Influence of industry groups

+In 2001, petroleum company executives, which includes ExxonMobil, Conoco, Shell Oil, and BP America met with Vice President Dick Cheney's Energy Task Force.

 In June 2005, US State Department papers showed the Bush administration thanking Exxon executives for the company's "active involvement" in helping to determine climate change policy, including the U.S. stance on Kyoto.
 Input from the business lobby group Global Climate Coalition was also a factor.

 The Bush administration implemented an industry-formulated disinformation campaign designed to actively mislead the American public on global warming and to forestall limits on "climate polluters," according to a report in Rolling Stone magazine which reviews hundreds of internal government documents and former government officials.

 "'They've got a political clientele that does not want to be regulated,' says Rick S. Piltz, a former Bush climate official who blew the whistle on White House censorship of global-warming documents in 2005.
 'Any honest discussion of the science would stimulate public pressure for a stronger policy.
 They're not stupid.'